Nondeterministic Finite Transducers¶

 -

-Nft complement(const Nft &aut, const utils::OrdVector<Symbol> &symbols, const ParameterMap ¶ms = {{"algorithm", "classical"}, {"minimize", "false"}})¶
+Nft complement(const Nft &nft, const utils::OrdVector<Symbol> &symbols, const ParameterMap ¶ms = {{"algorithm", "classical"}, {"minimize", "false"}})

 Compute automaton accepting complement of

-.This overloaded version complements over an already created ordered set of
+aut.This overloaded version complements over an already created ordered set of

-the function does not need to compute the ordered set of symbols from the alphabet again (and for each automaton).- Parameters:
+symbolsinstead of an alphabet.
+This is a more efficient solution in case you already havesymbolsprecomputed or want to complement multiple automata over the same set ofsymbols:the function does not need to compute the ordered set of symbols from the alphabet again (and for each automaton).Warning

-aut – [in] Automaton whose complement to compute.
+nft – [in] Automaton whose complement to compute.

 symbols – [in] Symbols to complement over.